aya-prover/aya-prover-docs/aya/blog/jit-compile.aya.md

 In the context of Aya we are interested in the locally nameless (LN) representation and HOAS, and I'll assume brief familiarity with these concepts.

-Consider STLC, the syntax can be defined as the following type, assuming an appropriate type `UID`{}:
+Consider STLC, the syntax can be defined as the following type, assuming an appropriate type `UID`():

 ```aya
 inductive TermV1 : Type